Nenad Krstić: New Jersey Nets

 Throughout the 2005–06 season, Krstić's play had continued to rapidly improve.
 Three quarters of the way through the season, he averaged 13.4 points and 6.1 rebounds, and had become an integral part of the Nets offense.
 In the first round of the 2006 NBA playoffs against Indiana he averaged 18 points per game along with 7.1 rebounds.

-In 2006–07 despite the rough Nets start, Nenad Krstić was averaging career highs in points (16.6), rebounds (6.8), and assists (1.8) before falling to the ground after tearing his anterior cruciate ligament in his left knee versus the L.A.
+In 2006–07 despite the rough Nets start, Krstić was averaging career-highs in points (16.6), rebounds (6.8), and assists (1.8) before falling to the ground after tearing his anterior cruciate ligament in his left knee versus the L.A.
 Lakers at Continental Airlines Arena on December 22, 2006.
 His surgery was successful.
 Krstić was out for the rest of the 2006–07 NBA season, but returned ahead of schedule to start the 2007–08 NBA season.

 His 2007–08 season was a disappointment, as his injury disrupted his play and confidence on the court and he was largely a liability.
 Krstić later stated in his blog that he felt he let the team down, and vowed to return to his old form at the start of the 08–09 season.